3xg3lin/3xg3lin.github.io/_posts/2023-11-08-forensics-artifacts.markdown

 - USRCLASS.DAT (mounted on `HKEY_CURRENT_USER\Software\CLASSES`) hive is located in the directory `C:\Users\<username>\AppData\Local\Microsoft\Windows`

 ## What is Transaction Logs and Backups?
-We can say that transaction logs are the change log of the registry hive.
+We can say that ***transaction logs*** are the change log of the registry hive.
 Windows often uses transaction logs when writing data to registry hives.
-This means that the transaction logs can often have the latest changes in the registry.
+This means that the transaction logs can often have the latest changes in the registry that haven't made their way to the registry hives themselves.
+The transaction log for each hive is stored as a .LOG file in the same directory as the hive itself (like `SAM.LOG`).
+If there are multiple transaction logs, their extensions can be **.LOG1**, **.LOG2**. ***Registry backups*** are backups of registry hives located in the `C:\Windows\system32\config` directory.
+These hives are copied to the `C:\Windows\system32\config\RegBack` directory every ten days.
+Registry backups can be an excellent place to look for some registry keys that may have been deleted/modified.

 ### UserAssist
 **User Assist** registry keys keep a record of applications started by the user.
 Information such as the programs launched, when they were launched and how many times they were run.
 And the User Assist key is present in the NTUSER hive.
 We can find it in `NTUSER.DAT\Software\Microsoft\Windows\Currentversion\Explorer\UserAssist\{GUID}\Count`.